You are currently viewing 9 Incredible Things to Do in Glacier National Park MontanaPin

 • Short But Moderate Hike: Avalanche Lake (4.5 miles round trip, 730 ft elevation gain)

-• Strenuous Hike: Cracker Lake Hike (12.6 miles round trip, 1400 ft elevation gain).
+• Strenuous Hike: Cracker Lake Hike (12.6 miles round trip, 1400 ft elevation gain) is so blue!
 We also heard Iceberg Lake was a great 10-mile hike from fellow RVers, and the elevation gain was nice and gradual.

 • There are also endless trails in the backcountry.

-Local Tip: Keep in mind that many hikes close due to snow or bear activity so check with the Visitor Center for the most up-to-date info.
-If you’re driving, pick up some bear spray before you head there since it’s cheaper to get elsewhere.
-You also have the option to rent bear spray, but it’s much cheaper if you buy your own.
+Local Tip: Many hikes close due to snow or bear activity, so check with the Visitor Center for the most up-to-date info.
+If you’re driving, pick up some bear spray before you head there to save money.
+You can also rent bear spray for $15/day, but if you’re in the park multiple days, you should buy it.
 You should also make a lot of noise and clap, but if that gets tedious, you can carry these bear bells.

 See More: 15 Best Hikes in Glacier National Park